Megacorporation: Etymology and definition

 The term was coined by the economist Alfred Eichner in his 1976 book The Megacorp and Oligopoly: Micro Foundations of Macro Dynamics.
-The concept was later popularized by the writer William Gibson in cyberpunk literature, notably in his 1984 science fiction novel The Neuromancer, though Gibson himself did not use the label directly.
+His definition posited three characteristics: weak shareholder oversight of management, standardized production across plants, and participation in an oligopoly that provides economic rent.
+The concept was adapted and popularized by the writer William Gibson in cyberpunk literature, notably in his 1984 science fiction novel Neuromancer, though Gibson himself did not use the label directly.

 In Megacorporation: The Infinite Times of Alphabet (2021), Glen Whelan differentiates the megacorporation from other types of corporation by the relative scale and scope of its actions, as well as more specific characteristics that include monopoly, corporate social responsibility concerns, political-economic hybridity, and existential impacts.